Yesterday, Urwerk debuted their latest timepiece — the smallest and most wearable timepiece they’ve ever offered — the UR-100 Spacetime.

 On the other side of the dial, at 2 o’clock, the same hand continues on to show the distance the Earth has traveled in its orbit around the sun, which is 35,740 km every 20 minutes.

-Powering the UR-100 SpaceTime is the automatic caliber 12.01, with an automatic winding rotor that’s regulated by a flat turbine, referred to as a Windfäng (Swiss German for “air trap”) that minimizes shocks to the rotor bearing and reduces over-winding and wear and tear.
+Powering the UR-100 SpaceTime is caliber 12.01, with an automatic winding rotor that’s regulated by a flat turbine, referred to as a Windfäng (Swiss German for “air trap”) that minimizes shocks to the rotor bearing and reduces over-winding and wear and tear.
 The rotor, which is partially supported on its periphery by the flat turbine, has a large diameter, resulting in a lower mass and therefore less wear.

 The watch beats at a rate of 4Hz, has 39 jewels, and a 48-hour power reserve.
 The orbital satellite hours turn on Geneva crosses in beryllium bronze, with an open-worked aluminum carousel, and triple baseplates in ARCAP.
-The components have been finished with circular graining, sanding, brushing, chamfered screw heads.
+The components have been finished with circular graining, sanding, brushing, and chamfered screw heads.

 The shape of the case may remind Urwerk fans of the aesthetics of the brand’s early watches.
 As Martin Frei explains, “Towards the end of the ’90s, we unveiled the UR-101 and UR-102, the UR-100 is a little like our ‘Back to the Future.’
 We broke down our approach and used some of the original design elements of our early constructions.
 The case of the UR-100 is a deconstruction of an early Urwerk case.
 The steel dome of our historic models is reproduced in sapphire crystal.
 The form is emphasized by the titanium and steel case.
 I constantly question the diktat of symmetry and played with proportions to catch the eye.”